jmehami1/MMHS-RE/docs/index.md

 ## Supplementary materials for "Multi-modal Non-Isotropic Light Source Modelling for Reflectance Estimation in Hyperspectral Imaging "

-This page contains dataset and supplementary materials for the paper.
+This page contains datasets and supplementary materials for the paper.

 ![example](images/illustration.png)